dessant/web-archives/README.md

 ## Supporting the Project

-The continued development of Web Archives is made possible thanks to the support of awesome backers.
-If you'd like to join them, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=web-archives&src=repo), [PayPal](https://armin.dev/go/paypal?pr=web-archives&src=repo) or [Bitcoin](https://armin.dev/go/bitcoin?pr=web-archives&src=repo).
+Web Archives is an open source project made possible thanks to a community of awesome supporters.
+If you'd like to support the continued development of the extension, please consider contributing with [Patreon](https://armin.dev/go/patreon?pr=web-archives&src=repo), [PayPal](https://armin.dev/go/paypal?pr=web-archives&src=repo) or [Bitcoin](https://armin.dev/go/bitcoin?pr=web-archives&src=repo).

 ## Description

-Web Archives is a browser extension which helps you to find archived and cached versions of web pages.
-Searches can be initiated from the right-click context menu, the browser toolbar, or the address bar in case of a server error.
+Web Archives is a browser extension that enables you to find archived and cached versions of web pages, and comes with support for more than 10 search engines.
+Searches can be initiated from the context menu and the browser toolbar.

 #### Search Engines